What Is a Quitclaim Deed?

 You can use a quitclaim deed in Florida even if the property is encumbered by a mortgage.
 The quitclaim deed does not alter or transfer the mortgage and does not change personal liability to pay the mortgage note.

-In other words, the grantor will still be responsible personally to pay the mortgage lender after transferring the property.
+In other words, the grantor will still be personally responsible to pay the mortgage lender after transferring the property.
 Technically, the lender could call, or accelerate, the entire loan due if they discover that the grantor has transferred the property without first paying off the mortgage.

 This rarely occurs in practice.
 Lenders have no reason to call the loan due after a quitclaim transfer so long as the new owner continues making timely mortgage payments.
 Even if a loan were called, the grantee can refinance the debt or get their own loan to pay off the original mortgage debt.